-'Kornel Esti' by Deszö Kosztolányi (New Directions)
+'Kornel Esti' by Deszö Kosztolányi releases on Thursday, Feb.
+22.

 “There’s something I must tell you all.”
 Thus opens one of the stories in Dezsö Kosztolányi’s “Kornel Esti.”
 “It’s marvelous fun going around in a foreign country if voices are merely sounds which leave us cold and we stare blankly at everyone that speaks to us.”
 The narrator goes on to tell a splendidly simple yet playful story about a lengthy conversation with a Bulgarian train guard, his side of which consists of a masterful manipulation of the words ‘yes’ and ‘no’ and the question “Do you smoke?”, the only Bulgarian phrases he knows.

 More than 75 years after its original publication, “Kornel Esti” has finally been translated into English from the Hungarian by Bernard Adams.
 Although the book is ostensibly a collection of linked short stories, Kornel Esti, the titular protagonist, describes it differently.
 For him, it is partially a hypothetical travelogue, “say[ing] where [he] would have liked to go,” and partially a fanciful biography, in which he promises to “give details of how often the hero died in [his] dream.”
 Hovering over the entire narrative is the nearly invisible narrator, who opens the book by recalling, “I had passed the mid-point of my life when, one windy day in spring, I remembered Kornel Esti.”
 He continues to bring Kornel back into his life, and writes the rest of the stories as retellings of the tales Kornel relates to him.
 By the end of the book, the narrator has quoted him so extensively that ‘I’ begins to refer to Kornel himself.